A man is to suffice his salary rather than salary to suffice the man.

 Datamine Table Preview program opens.
 You can manipulate with the view point by holding left button on and dragging the mouse.
 Rightclick opens a context menu, where you can choose additional visualisation options.
 You can not modify or save objects in Table Preview

 To master the procedures you learnt, do the following:

 Information about the ore body geometry has been obtained from the drillhole data analyses.
 The sketch below shows what we will be modeling.

 Studio RM offers an advanced automated method of ore body wireframe construction, especially useful for narrow vein wireframe modelling.
-However it does not give straightforward results and need further adjustment, which requires betters skills.
+However it does not give straightforward results and the wireframes need further adjustment, which requires advanced skills.
 Therefore at this stage the tutorial will go through traditional string modeling, which is applicable for any kind of ore body geometry.
 On the picture below: an example of the surface automated creation.
 This is for a demonstration purpose only and CreateVeinSurvace command will not be discussed in this tutorial.

 CreateVeinSurface command provides smooth surfaces of hanging and foot walls.
-With the rotated model functionality (not discussed in this tutorial) one can successfully build a block model within the narrow vein closed wireframe model no matter the vein thickness.
-On the picture below the vein is 30 cm thick.
+With the rotated model functionality (not discussed in this tutorial) one can successfully build a block model within the narrow vein wireframe model no matter the vein thickness.
+On the picture below the vein is 30 cm thick.odbc

 These 4 spreadsheets will be used for creating Datamine drillhole table files.
 For Collars file, Go to File | Add to Project | Create From Datasource

 In the Data Import dialog box, select ODBC as the Driver Category and Tables in Data Type and press OK